UKRN-Open-Research/t3-open-access/_episodes/04-workshop-planning.md

 > - What exercises work best for what learning objectives
 > - Feedback on your workshop plan
 > - Best practices that you aren't sure about
-> - General questions about open code and software
+> - General questions about open access publishing
 {: .objectives}